 Idube is a safari lodge situated in the Sabi Sand Game Reserve, part of the greater Kruger National Park in South Africa.
 The main lodge was designed to blend into the bush, with a thatched bar and lounge area.
 The lounge is a great place to relax and watch the wildlife that wonders into the area.
 The swimming pool is also a great location for bird watching and game viewing.

 The lodge consists of 10 chalets, accommodating a maximum of 20 guests.
 The Makubela Suites, completed in February 2011, are Idube’s newest suites.
 They have a bedroom, lounge, large bathroom with bath and shower, a separate outside shower, and an outside deck.
 There are 2 game drives daily in open landrovers.
 The area is home to the big 5, in addition to many other animals, including giraffe, cheetah, and many different bird species.
 After game drives, guest can enjoy the pool, bird watch, or relax on their private deck.
-Other custom tours that can be arranged are hot air ballooning, panoramic trip, helicopter tours, and a cultural village experience.
+If you want to experience luxury Safari South Africa more, hot air ballooning, panoramic trip, helicopter tours, and a cultural village experience can be arranged.

 Breakfast and lunch are served on the open air dining deck and dinner is enjoyed in the lantern lit boma.
 Meals consist of simple, healthy, fresh food that is all included in the booking package.

-Global Basecamps offers a wide array of Africa tours, from traditional Tanzania Safaris to unique wildlife viewing experiences on the Okavanga Delta.
+Global Basecamps offers a wide array of African safari tours, from traditional Tanzania safaris to unique wildlife viewing experiences on the Okavanga Delta.
 To learn more about our Africa ecotourism options please give us a call at (866) 577-2462!
 Which of the above 3 lodges would you most like to stay in?
-Share in the comments section below!